gloveboxes/Introduction-to-Azure-Assistants/demo-1-readme.md

 # Explore Contoso Retail Data

-In this demo, we will use the Azure AI Studio Assistants API (Preview) Playground to explore Contoso sales data.
-The data, stored in a CSV file that you will upload to the playground, includes details on sales revenue by region, category, product type, year, and month.
-The objective is to demonstrate how to use the AI Studio Assistants Playground for analyzing and visualizing this data with the Assistants API Code Interpreter.
+In this demo, we will utilize the Azure AI Studio Assistants API (Preview) Playground to analyze and visualize Contoso sales data.
+The dataset, stored in a CSV file that you will upload to the playground, consists of sales revenue details segmented by region, category, product type, year, and month.
+The goal is to demonstrate how to leverage the AI Studio Assistants Playground and the Assistants API Code Interpreter for data analysis and visualization.

 ## Prerequisites